Bennett-Wendorf/Bennett-Wendorf.github.io/_posts/2020-08-26-genetic-algorithm.md

 icon: fa-dna
 project-date: August 2020
 github-link: https://github.com/Bennett-Wendorf/Simple-String-Finder-Genetic-Algorithm
-description: This is a simple gemetic algorithm that finds a predefined string.
-It serves as an example and an excercise on how to build a very simple genetic algorithm.
+description: This is a simple genetic algorithm that finds a predefined string.
+It serves as an example and an exercise on how to build a very simple genetic algorithm.
 ---